ADVERTISEMENT

 • Many wireless MIDI solutions are available today.
 When does it make sense to buy one, and which system is best for what purpose?

-Wireless MIDI (Image Source: Roland)
+Wireless MIDI - Remote Keyboard Live on Stage (Image Source: Roland)

 (Image Source: Roland)